-Topic 1 - Welcome Workbook page Slide/Resources Approach Pages 3 - 4 Facilitator note: Encourage learners to scan the QR code and complete our short pre-session survey around levels of confidence in the session's topics today, plus what they would like to get out of the session.
-Pre-session survey Introduce yourself and outline what qualifies you to run the course.
+Topic 1 - Welcome Workbook page Slide/Resources Approach Pages 3 - 4 Banking Online Workshop Facilitator note: Introduce yourself and outline what qualifies you to run the course.
 Emphasise that this is a safe space to ask questions about money, and to check understanding of financial language and practice.
-Ask the learners to introduce themselves - if the training is being delivered to a larger group, then ask the delegates to introduce themselves to the person on their right.
-Welcome Ask the learners to write down one question they hope to answer by attending the workshop. <section-header><section-header><section-header><text><text></text></text></section-header></section-header></section-header>
+Welcome Ask the learners to introduce themselves - if the training is being delivered to a larger group, then ask the delegates to introduce themselves to the person on their right.
+Introductions You' facilitate today is Please introduce you.well to the rest of the group.
+Write down pin question you hope to ameant by asterding the workshop.
+Ask the learners to write down one question they hope to answer by attending the workshop.
+Overview Banking Online workshop Olgestees This workshop alms to help you to manage your bank account cellinin.
+By the end of this workshop you whould be able to: 1 at the benefit of banking online 2 strip an online account 1 set online about managing your account, orline.
+Explain: This workshop aims to help learners to manage their bank accounts online.
+By the end of this workshop, you should be able to: List the benefits of banking online Set up an online account Feel confident about managing your account online

-Overview <section-header><section-header><section-header><section-header><section-header><text><text><text></text></text></text></section-header></section-header></section-header></section-header></section-header> Explain: This workshop aims to help learners to manage their bank accounts online.
-By the end of this workshop, you should be able to: List the benefits of banking online Set up an online account Feel confident about managing your account online Agenda <section-header><section-header><section-header><text><text><list-item><list-item><list-item></list-item></list-item></list-item></text></text></section-header></section-header></section-header> Facilitator note:Run through basic health and safety (fire exits, trip hazards etc)Run through the agendaRead out the disclaimer:Everything that is discussed today is for guidance and is not financial advice.
-Any websites, tools etc. are examples of what's available.Hand out the workbook and explain it's for the learners to make notes as we go through the workshop and has some useful links to further information.
+Agenda Today's session Health and safety briefing Facilitator note: Agenda Run through basic health and safety (fire exits, trip hazards etc) Wildows: Wil Run through the agenda Read out the disclaimer: Everything that is discussed today is for guidance and is not financial advice.
+Any websites, tools etc. are examples of what's available.
+Hand out the workbook and explain it's for the learners to make notes as we go through the workshop and has some useful links to further information.